pkhander/webhook-tutorial/README.md

-MOC is currently fully operational with no service interruptions.
+## MOC website-github sync
+The repository is synced with the MOC status on the website.
+Latest data on the moc_status.md will be rendred on the site.